Ha1qal/Raja-Haiqal/Cryptography-Class/Assessments/Lab Works/Lab 3/readme.md

 Output:
 > SHA2-256(integrity.txt)= `8aca8c9981a01e58d9031e16f404248014d76daba78d3f89f709b66e3855d07f`

-I try to verify the file and then edit the file.Aftefwards i try to verify the file back if the file have the saem hash.
+I try to verify the file and then edit the file.Afterwards i try to verify the file again to see if the file have the same hash.
 ```bash
 ❯ cat integrity.txt
 This is an important document from Danish to Raja.